Data in Action

 Energy Scenarios South Tyrol

-The energy transition in South Tyrol means not only climate protection but also economic opportunities.
-While today millions flow out of the region for fossil fuels, future investments in renewable energy remain as local value creation in South Tyrol.
+The energy transition in South Tyrol is not only about climate protection, but also about economic opportunity.
+Today, millions of euros leave the region to pay for fossil fuels.
+Future investments in renewable energy, by contrast, can create local value in South Tyrol.

 Scenario status: 2025.
-These scenarios remain valid as a reference until an update is published.
+These scenarios remain the reference until an updated version is published.

 2019